 Prerequisite: Art Studio, Art I or Drawing and Design.
+Materials fee required each semester.

-Beginning students will be introduced to the various print-making methods that may include relief printing, intaglio, lithography, silk screening and embossing processes, depending on available equipment.
+Beginning students will be introduced to the various printmaking methods that may include relief printing, intaglio, lithography, silk screening and embossing processes, depending on available equipment.
 Advanced students will create multi-colored images and learn to register multiple prints.
 May be taken 4 times.